 Try toys.
 My cat loved those ones you get for a dollar like a plastic fishing rod with string and toy

 Ed -- We have a three year old male cat who seems to be mellowing with age, too.
 He used to be silly and play but now he seems to be content to just snooze and go outside and lay in the sun.
 About a year ago we found a stray female kitten who was about 4 months old.
 We thought we'd bring her in and it didn't take long for our male cat to get used to her (I think he was more annoyed than anything - "how dare we bring in a new, wild kitty into the family?!") and they get along great now.
-But I should say that our male cat is more of a lover, not a fighter and he gets along with just about anything.

 I thought I read somewhere that it's easier to bring another animal into an adult male cat's home than it is to bring one into an adult female cat's home.
 Maybe you have friends with a kitten who could bring it over for a visit to see how your cat does before you commit to buying one for yourself?
 Good luck